Similar-sounding words often have very different meanings! Think of the likes of two/to/too accept/except there/their/they’re

 stationery (e in envelopes) stationary – the car was stationary

 Similar sounding words

-Pour vs pore You pore over words in a book.
+Pour and pore You pore over words in a book.
 You pour yourself a glass of wine while poring through magazines.

 Lose and Loose.
 If you lose your passport, you’ll need to advise the Embassy.
 The passport fell out when the strap came loose.